gitavery/hello2024/README.md

 Just wanting say I  am happy to be here today.
 I hope all you humans are blessed this holiday season.

 # shopping
-Search and compare shopping sales online
+What`s the deal?
+How do it work?
+So on and so on.
+Just doing some testing and trying out different things.
+In the mean time search and compare shopping sales online.
+I like to here some of your ideas.

 [Winter Sale coupon! $15 OFF $150 site-wide code: WINTER10LITB (10/15-12/31)](http://www.dpbolvw.net/click-3813210-12348979-1442973600000)